Billy Graham: Pastor to presidents

 Graham had a personal audience with many sitting US presidents, from Harry S. Truman to Barack Obama – 12 consecutive presidents.
 After meeting with Truman in 1950, Graham told the press he had urged the president to counter communism in North Korea.
 Truman disliked him and did not speak with him for years after that meeting.
 Later he always treated his conversations with presidents as confidential.

-Truman was not fond of Graham.
-He wrote about Graham in his 1974 autobiography Plain Speaking, "But now we've got just this one evangelist, this Billy Graham, and he's gone off the beam.
+Truman made his contempt for Graham public.
+He wrote about Graham in his 1974 autobiography Plain Speaking: "But now we've got just this one evangelist, this Billy Graham, and he's gone off the beam.
 He's ... well, I hadn't ought to say this, but he's one of those counterfeits I was telling you about.
 He claims he's a friend of all the presidents, but he was never a friend of mine when I was President.
 I just don't go for people like that.
 All he's interested in is getting his name in the paper."

 Graham became a regular visitor during the tenure of Dwight D. Eisenhower.
 He purportedly urged him to intervene with federal troops in the case of the Little Rock Nine to gain admission of black students to public schools.
 House Speaker Sam Rayburn persuaded Congress to allow Graham to conduct the first religious service on the steps of the Capitol building in 1952.
 Eisenhower asked for Graham while on his deathbed.

 Graham met and became a close friend of Vice President Richard Nixon, and supported Nixon, a Quaker, for the 1960 presidential election.
-He convened an August strategy session of evangelical leaders in Montreaux, Switzerland, to plan how best to oppose Nixon's Roman Catholic opponent, Senator John F. Kennedy.
-Though a registered Democrat, Graham also maintained firm support of aggression against the foreign threat of Communism and strongly sympathized with Nixon's views regarding American foreign policy.
+He convened an August strategy session of evangelical leaders in Montreux, Switzerland, to plan how best to oppose Nixon's Roman Catholic opponent, Senator John F. Kennedy.
+Though a registered Democrat, Graham also maintained firm support of aggression against the foreign threat of communism and strongly sympathized with Nixon's views regarding American foreign policy.
 Thus, he was more sympathetic to Republican administrations.

 On December 16, 1963, U.S. President Lyndon B. Johnson, who was impressed by the way Graham had praised the work of his great-grandfather, George Washington Baines, invited Graham to the White House to receive spiritual counseling.
 After this visit, Johnson frequently called on Graham for more spiritual counseling as well as companionship.
 As Graham recalled to his biographer Frady, "I almost used the White House as a hotel when Johnson was President.
 He was always trying to keep me there.
 He just never wanted me to leave."